-The Contingent Conversion Conditions in the 2019, 2021 and 2023 Notes have been analyzed under ASC 815, Derivatives and Hedging, and based on our analysis, we determined that each of the embedded features are clearly and closely related to the 2019, 2021 and 2023 Notes (i.e., host contract).
+The Contingent Conversion Conditions in the 2019 Notes, 2021 Notes and 2023 Notes have been analyzed under ASC 815, Derivatives and Hedging, and based on our analysis, we determined that each of the embedded features are clearly and closely related to the 2019 Notes, 2021 Notes and 2023 Notes (i.e., host contract).
 As a result, pursuant to the accounting provisions of ASC 815, Derivatives and Hedging, these features are not required to be bifurcated as separate instruments.
-As of March 31, 2018, no contingent conversion was triggered.
+As of June 30, 2018, no contingent conversion was triggered.

-For the 2023 notes, the initial conversion rate is 4,829.7279 shares of our common stock per \$200,000 principal amount of the 2023 Notes (reflecting an initial conversion price of approximately \$41.4102 per share of common stock).
-As adjusted by the synthetic share repurchase discussed in Note 12, the conversion rate for the 2019 Notes and 2021 Notes is 7,063.1647 shares of our common stock per \$200,000 principal amount of Cash Convertible Notes (reflecting an adjusted conversion price of approximately \$28.32 per share of common stock).
-Upon conversion, holders are entitled to a cash payment (Cash Settlement Amount) equal to the average of the conversion rate multiplied by the daily volume-weighted average trading price for our common stock over a 50-day period.
-The conversion rate is subject to adjustment in certain instances but will not be adjusted for any accrued and unpaid interest.
+For the 2023 Notes, the initial conversion rate is 4,829.7279 shares of our common stock per \$200,000 principal amount (reflecting an initial conversion price of approximately \$41.4102 per share of common stock).
+As adjusted by the synthetic share repurchase discussed in Note 12, the conversion rate for the 2019 Notes and 2021 Notes is 7,063.1647 shares of our common stock per \$200,000 principal amount (reflecting an adjusted conversion price of approximately \$28.32 per share of common stock).
+Upon conversion, holders are entitled to a cash payment (Cash Settlement Amount) equal to the average of the conversion rate is subject to adjustment in certain instances but will not be adjusted for any accrued and unpaid interest.
 In addition, following the occurrence of certain corporate events that may occur prior to the applicable maturity date, we may be required to pay a cash make-whole premium by increasing the conversion rate for any holder who elects to convert Cash Convertible Notes in connection with the occurrence of such a corporate event, but in no event will the Conversion Ratio exceed 6,728.6463 per \$200,000 principal amount of Notes.

-We may redeem the 2019 Notes, 2021 or 2023 Notes in their entirety at a price equal to 100% of the principal amount of the applicable Cash Convertible Notes plus accrued interest at any time 20% or less of the aggregate principal amount of the applicable Cash Convertible Notes originally issued remain outstanding.
+We may redeem the 2019 Notes, 2021 Notes or 2023 Notes in their entirety at a price equal to 100% of the principal amount of the applicable Cash Convertible Notes plus accrued interest at any time when 20% or less of the aggregate principal amount of the applicable Cash Convertible Notes originally issued remain outstanding.

 Because the Cash Convertible Notes contain an embedded cash conversion option, we have determined that the embedded cash conversion option is a derivative financial instrument, which is required to be separated from the Cash Convertible Notes and accounted for separately as a derivative liability, with changes in fair value reported in our consolidated statements of operations until the cash conversion option transaction settles or expires.
-The initial fair value liability of the embedded cash conversion option for the 2019 and 2021 Notes was \$105.2 million and for the 2023 Notes was \$74.5 million, which simultaneously reduced the carrying value of the Cash Convertible Notes (effectively an original issuance discount).
+The initial fair value liability of the embedded cash conversion option for the 2019 Notes and 2021 Notes was \$105.2 million and for the 2023 Notes was \$74.5 million, which simultaneously reduced the carrying value of the Cash Convertible Notes (effectively an original issuance discount).
 For further discussion of the derivative financial instruments relating to the Cash Convertible Notes, refer to Note 7, "Derivatives and Hedging."